 This switcher is compatible with HDMI sources version 1.4b and lower, and is also compliant with HDCP (High-bandwidth Digital Content Protection) version 1.4.
-When we watched an Ultra HD version of “The Martian” on our test TV, the J-Tech switcher didn’t have any lagging or problems.
+When we watched an Ultra HD version of “The Martian” on our test TV, the J-Tech switcher didn’t have any lag or problems.
 It is small, but it has to be visible on your media center because it doesn’t come with an IR cable.

 This switcher comes with a one-year warranty.
 You can contact J-Tech Digital by phone or email for help with any issues.

-This switcher is a few dollars more than the cheapest switcher we tested, but the Fosmon comes with a one-year warranty as well as customer support through email.
+The Fosmon HD1832 is a few dollars more than the cheapest switcher we tested, but the Fosmon comes with a one-year warranty as well as customer support through email.

 Why Trust Us?

 Our recommendations are based mostly on our impressions of these devices while doing side-by-side testing, but we also like to scour the web looking for articles to help us understand all the important features.
-We found this article particularly helpful because it has images of a few different connection scenarios to help you visualize how to connect all your devices to the switcher.
+We found this PC Mag article (opens in new tab) particularly helpful because it has images of a few different connection scenarios to help you visualize how to connect all your devices to the switcher.

 How We Tested

-We connected each switcher to the following devices: a Phillips UHD 4K Blu-ray player, a Chromecast Ultra, an Apple TV (not the new 4K version), a Samsung Galaxy Note 4 smartphone with an MHL cable, and a laptop with an HDMI cable.
+When physically testing HDMI switchers, we connected each switcher to the following devices: a Phillips UHD 4K Blu-ray player, a Chromecast Ultra, an Apple TV (not the new 4K version), a Samsung Galaxy Note 4 smartphone with an MHL cable, and a laptop with an HDMI cable.
 We set up a TV in our test lab, plugged in all the devices, and started switching through the HDMI switchers.

 We used the remote and the physical button on each switcher to toggle through the sources, making sure each one was working properly.
 To test the auto-switching, we turned off the Blu-ray player and then turned it on again while the switcher set on a different HDMI port to see if it would automatically change inputs.